Conan Repositories

 Conan Bearer Token Realm

-Conan-hosted repositories will only work with H2 or PostgreSQL databases.
+Conan-hosted repositories require a Nexus Repository Pro license with an H2 or PostgreSQL database

 Complete the following steps to set up a Conan-hosted repository: